pepitoria/BlinkoAndroid/README.md

 ## This project aims to build a functional android client for the blinko project. https://github.com/blinko-space/blinko

-This apps was born out of **my** need to add quick notes from my phone to my blinko instance.
+This app was born out of **my** need to add quick notes from my phone to my blinko instance.
 Right now, the app is in a **very early stage** and only supports the following features:
 - Login/Logout (done through the blinko url and session token (which you can find in your settings in your blinko instance))
 - List notes
 - List blinkos